 A podcast based on a 1930 American horror story has been relocated due to fresh inspiration from "rural English mythology" and an alleged UFO sighting.

-The BBC Sounds podcast The Whisperer in Darkness features reports by US airmen who claimed to have seen a UFO in Rendlesham Forest, Suffolk in 1980.
+The BBC Sounds drama The Whisperer in Darkness incorporates reports by US airmen who claimed to have seen a UFO in Rendlesham Forest, Suffolk in 1980.

-Writer Julian Simpson visited drama locations in Suffolk with actress Jana Carpenter before penning the series.
+Writer Julian Simpson visited locations in Suffolk with actress Jana Carpenter before penning the series.

 His version is loosely based on the novella set in Vermont by HP Lovecraft.